zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 All non-edited fields remain the same.

+If one of EnhancedSetupFlow or MaintenanceUrl fields needs to be updated, ALL EnhancedSetupFlow fields MUST be specified

 - Parameters:
   - vid: `uint16` -  model vendor ID (positive non-zero)
   - pid: `uint16` -  model product ID (positive non-zero)